 Patient care can be made easier through RFID technology and barcoding, as every patient can be assigned an ID wristband with a unique barcode for ease of tracking.
 This helps to reduce any risk of improper medical administration and prevents vital patient information from going missing.

-Both independent laboratories and hospitals can benefit from this technology, as specimens can be quickly identified and tracked with barcodes.
+Both independent laboratories and hospitals can benefit from this technology, as specimens can be quickly identified and tracked with asset labels.
 Human error can occur through manual labelling of samples, but barcoding technology greatly reduces dispensing mistakes and errors, which in turn can speed up pharmacy services allowing quick access to recorded information.

 Hospitals and clinics benefit from wireless communication, as the busy environment requires a quick way of addressing the needs of every patient.
 Having all the important information at hand through mobile communication allows for medical staff and patients to have an easy and quick way of communicating.
 Patient care and productivity for areas such as physiotherapy can be a great advantage for both in-hospital use and beyond.